LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Malware Analysis

-Malware analysis is distinct from the other code analysis sections in that malware does not natively belong on any system and was written with the purpose to expliot vulnerabilities or human error.
+Malware analysis is distinct from the other code analysis sections in that malware does not natively belong on any system and was written with the purpose to exploit vulnerabilities or human error.
 Malware analysis involves examining malicious software to understand its behavior, capabilities, and potential impact on target systems or devices.
-A distinction has not been drawn here between malware used on systems like user ocmputers and infected devices forming bot nets. (work the definitions a little here)
+A distinction has not been drawn here between malware used on systems like user computers and infected devices forming bot nets. (work the definitions in a little here)

 Static analysis examines malware samples without execution to identify embedded strings, cryptographic algorithms, and potential indicators of compromise.
 Dynamic analysis executes malware in controlled sandbox environments to observe runtime behavior, network communications, and system modifications.